hwdsl2/setup-ipsec-vpn/docs/clients.md

 **Docker users:** Run `docker restart ipsec-vpn-server`.

 Then reboot your VPN client device, and retry the connection.
-If still unable to connect, try removing and recreating the VPN connection, by following the instructions in this document.
+If still unable to connect, try removing and recreating the VPN connection.
 Make sure that the VPN credentials are entered correctly.

 Check the Libreswan (IPsec) and xl2tpd logs for errors: